 More importantly, fleas can also carry several diseases that can affect your dog AND your family.
-A flea bite can transmit tapeworms, cat scratch fever, typhus, and even the bubonic plaque in some parts of the U.S..
-Children that live in homes with fleas can accidentally ingest them, resulting in tapeworms as well.
+For humans, while rare, a flea bite can transmit cat scratch fever, typhus, and even the bubonic plague in some parts of the U.S. Pets and children that live in homes with fleas can accidentally ingest them, resulting in tapeworms as well.

 Your veterinarian will have given your dog an oral or topical flea treatment to kill any fleas on them and prevent them from jumping back on for a while – usually, 30–90 days, depending on the product.